 From examining menu types to your coffee distribution supplier, a corporate cafeteria menu has lots of room for continual improvement.
 The following 13 corporate cafeteria menu ideas will get you started.
 With these ideas, you can iterate further to find what works for your corporate cafeteria plan.

 13. Satisfy Sweet Tooths: offer sweets and baked goods for anyone in need of comfort food.

-12. Set Up Snack Stations: sometimes a full meal isn't the right choice, snacking stations will fill those moderate cravings.
+12. Set Up Snack Stations: sometimes a full or a 5-course meal isn't the right choice, snacking stations will fill those moderate cravings.

 11. Enhance Comfort Food: enhanced comfort food can be anything, but we recommend soups, stews, and bread-based meals.

 10. Build-Your-Own Options: this can be anything from sandwiches to pizzas.

 9. Invest In Authenticity: there's nothing better than authentic Mexican food or (insert favorite authentic food).